akien-mga/godot-old-wiki/gdscript.md

 ##  Tool Mode

-Scripts, by default, donâ€™t run inside the editor and only the exported properties can be changed.
-In some cases it is desired that they do run inside the editor (as long as they donâ€™t execute game code or manually avoid doing so).
-For this, the â€œtoolâ€ keyword exists and must be placed at the top of the file:
+Scripts, by default, don't run inside the editor and only the exported properties can be changed.
+In some cases it is desired that they do run inside the editor (as long as they don't execute game code or manually avoid doing so).
+For this, the "tool" keyword exists and must be placed at the top of the file:

 ```python
 tool